bvinoth186/notes/cka.md

   - vi ~/.vimrc
   - set ts=2 sts=2 sw=2 et number
   - Save and exit and then reload the file: . /~.vimrc

+- Vim Tips
+  - 'dG' - Deletes contents from cursor to end of file.
+This is very useful when editing YAML files.
+  - 'ZZ' - Save and exit quickly.